neain/Roombound/README.md

 * options menu items: Change the default color of rooms and room text. change the default size of rooms. change the size of the connection endpoint selector square.

 * add tutorial to web page: GitHub sharing walkthrough
+* add ability to save a map/url combination so you can hand it to a friend and they just load it without any extra work. should just be an export button in the main file list?

 * Nail down bugs